Economic Community of Central African States: Recent events

 On September 23, 2009, pursuant to Presidential Determination 2009-26 and as published in the Federal Register / Vol. 74, No. 183 (Presidential Documents 48363) ECCAS was made eligible under the U.S. Arms Export Control Act for the furnishing of defense articles and defense services.
 This makes the ECCAS organization and (theoretically) the countries under their charter eligible for U.S. Foreign Military Sales Program (i.e. government to government sales and assistance) pursuant to the Arms Export Control Act and for other such U.S. assistance as directed by a USG contract to U.S. industry for such support pursuant to the (ITAR).

 In 2007, Rwanda decided to leave the organisation in order to remove overlap in its membership in regional trade blocks and so that it could better focus on its membership in the EAC and COMESA.
 Rwanda was a founding member of the organisation and had been a part of it since 18 October 1981.
 It subsequently rejoined ECCAS in 2016.
+On 1 September 2020, Gilberto Da Piedade Verissimo of Angola was appointed President of the ECCAS Commission with Francisca Tatchouop Belobe as vice-President.

+In response to the 2023 Gabonese coup d'état, the ECCAS condemned the military use of force and asked for restoration of constitutional order.
+It also suspended Gabon's membership in the bloc on 5 September and moved its headquarters from Libreville to Malabo, Equatorial Guinea.

+On 7 June 2025, Rwanda announced its departure from the ECCAS, citing the bloc's "instrumentalisation" by the Democratic Republic of the Congo.

 Economic integration

 Economic and Monetary Community of Central Africa

-The Economic and Monetary Community of Central Africa (or CEMAC from its name in French: Communauté Économique et Monétaire de l'Afrique Centrale, in Spanish: Comunidad Económica y Monetaria de África Central, and in Portuguese: Comunidade Económica e Monetária da África Central) is an organization of states of Central Africa established by Cameroon, Central African Republic, Chad, Republic of Congo, Equatorial Guinea and Gabon to promote economic integration among countries that share a common currency, the CFA franc.
-UDEAC signed a treaty for the establishment of CEMAC to promote the entire process of sub-regional integration through the forming of monetary union with the Central Africa CFA franc as a common currency; it was officially superseded by CEMAC in June 1999 (through agreement from 1994).
+The Economic and Monetary Community of Central Africa (or CEMAC from its name in French) is an organization established by Cameroon, Central African Republic, Chad, Republic of Congo, Equatorial Guinea and Gabon to promote economic integration among countries that share a common currency, the West African CFA franc.

-CEMAC's objectives are the promotion of trade, the institution of a genuine common market, and greater solidarity among peoples and towards under-privileged countries and regions.
-In 1994, it succeeded in introducing quota restrictions and reductions in the range and amount of tariffs.
-Currently, CEMAC countries share a common financial, regulatory, and legal structure, and maintain a common external tariff on imports from non-CEMAC countries.
-In theory, tariffs have been eliminated on trade within CEMAC, but full implementation of this has been delayed.
-Movement of capital within CEMAC is free.